The Medical Device Development Process: Goddard’s Guide

 Medical device regulations put forth by the FDA for the medical device industry are not boxes to tick off at the end of a development cycle.
 Practical application of medical device regulations early on in the product development process will ensure a safe and effective product that will also meet the user’s needs.

 It’s one thing to read and understand the requirements put forth by the FDA for medical technologies.
 It’s another thing altogether to know when and how to apply those rules to the medical device development process.

 At the start of a new product creation effort, it’s important to map out the design and development work needed to meet scheduled business milestones and regulatory requirements.

 This is where experience really pays dividends.
 Teaming up with a product development company that knows the regulatory landscape will help you understand exactly how much work you’ll need to do along the way – no more, no less – to satisfy regulators and develop a highly effective product.

 Related Reading: 510(k) Submission: Clearance & Selecting a Predicate Device

 5. Systems Engineering and Interoperability

 Very few devices operate in a silo in MedTech.
-You need to know where your device fits into the larger picture of technology with which your end-user interacts.
+You need to know where your device fits into the larger picture of the technology with which your end-user interacts.